-In addition to the full dataset, we construct automatically a daily subset of the database with studies published after December 1st, 2019 to search for relevant papers published during the COVID-19 crisis.
+In addition to the full dataset, there is a subset available of studies published after December 1st, 2019 to search for relevant papers published during the COVID-19 crisis.

-The datasets are updated in ASReview plugin shortly after the release by the Allen Institute for AI.
+The datasets are updated in ASReview extension shortly after a release by the Allen Institute for AI.

 Installation and usage¶

-The COVID-19 plug-in requires ASReview 0.8 or higher.
+The COVID-19 extension requires ASReview 0.8 or higher.
 Install ASReview by following the instructions in Installation.